kbrdaemon/BCDR-tabletop-game/scenarios/bomb.md

 # Bomb

-A police officer walks into your office and informs the first person whom the encounter:
+A police officer walks into your office and informs the first person whom he encounters:

 "We have to evacuate this office. on the constructions site on the opposite street, we found an unexploded World War 2 bomb.
 The bomb disposal squad is notified."